Communications and Media Intern

 Location: Boston, MA

-Duration and Hours: ***Please see application for current openings and dates.***
+Duration: Please see online application for current openings and internship dates.

-Compensation: This is an unpaid internship, however, a transportation stipend of $200 will be provided and students may receive course credit for their internship.
+Compensation: This is an unpaid internship, however, $150 toward transportation will be provided and students may receive course credit for their internship.

 Training: Classroom sessions and ongoing trainings will be provided by senior campaign staff.